Reid & Hewett reach semi-finals

 They trailed Japan's Mitsuteru Moroishi and Koji Sugeno 2-1 in the first set when rain fell.

-The match was due to resume under the roof on the main court at Ariake Tennis Park late on Thursday.
+The match was due to resume under the roof on the centre court at Ariake Tennis Park late on Thursday.

 And the women's doubles semi-final featuring Jordanne Whiley and Lucy Shuker against China's Zhu Zhenzhen and Wang Ziying has been postponed until Thursday.